ThePeopleOfTheNetwork/RandomX-Arweave/doc/design.md

 ### 3.1 AesGenerator1R

 AesGenerator1R was designed for the fastest possible generation of pseudorandom data to fill the Scratchpad.
 It takes advantage of hardware accelerated AES in modern CPUs.
 Only one AES round is performed per 16 bytes of output, which results in throughput exceeding 20 GB/s in most modern CPUs.

-AesGenerator1R gives a good output distribution provided that it's initialized with a sufficiently 'random' initial state (see Appendix F).
+While 1 AES round is not sufficient for a good distribution of random values, this is not an issue because the purpose is just to initialize the Scratchpad with random non-zero data.

 ### 3.2 AesGenerator4R

 AesGenerator4R uses 4 AES rounds to generate pseudorandom data for Program Buffer initialization.
-Since 2 AES rounds are sufficient for full avalanche of all input bits [[28](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf)], AesGenerator4R has excellent statistical properties (see Appendix F) while maintaining very good performance.
+Since 2 AES rounds are sufficient for full avalanche of all input bits [[28](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf)], AesGenerator4R provides an excellent output distribution while maintaining very good performance.

 The reversible nature of this generator is not an issue since the generator state is always initialized using the output of a non-reversible hashing function (Blake2b).

 ### 3.3 AesHash1R

 AesHash was designed for the fastest possible calculation of the Scratchpad fingerprint.
 It interprets the Scratchpad as a set of AES round keys, so it's equivalent to AES encryption with 32768 rounds.
 Two extra rounds are performed at the end to ensure avalanche of all Scratchpad bits in each lane.

-The reversible nature of AesHash1R is not a problem for two main reasons:

-* It is not possible to directly control the input of AesHash1R.
-* The output of AesHash1R is passed into the Blake2b hashing function, which is not reversible.
+The output of the AesHash is fed into the Blake2b hashing function to calculate the final PoW hash.

 ### 3.4 SuperscalarHash

 SuperscalarHash was designed to burn as much power as possible while the CPU is waiting for data to be loaded from DRAM.
 The target latency of 170 cycles corresponds to the usual DRAM latency of 40-80 ns and clock frequency of 2-4 GHz.
 ASIC devices designed for light-mode mining with low-latency memory will be bottlenecked by SuperscalarHash when calculating Dataset items and their efficiency will be destroyed by the high power usage of SuperscalarHash.

 The average SuperscalarHash function contains a total of 450 instructions, out of which 155 are 64-bit multiplications.
 On average, the longest dependency chain is 95 instructions long.
-An ASIC design for light-mode mining, with 256 MiB of on-die memory and 1-cycle latency for all operations, will need on average 95 * 8 = 760 cycles to construct a Dataset item, assuming unlimited parallelization.
-It will have to execute 155 * 8 = 1240 64-bit multiplications per item, which will consume energy comparable to loading 64 bytes from DRAM.
+An ASIC design for light-mode mining, with 256 MiB of on-die memory and 1-cycle latency for all operations, will need on average 95 _ 8 = 760 cycles to construct a Dataset item, assuming unlimited parallelization.
+It will have to execute 155 _ 8 = 1240 64-bit multiplications per item, which will consume energy comparable to loading 64 bytes from DRAM.

 ## Appendix